VoxelCubes/PanelCleaner/README.md

 - Supports batch processing of images and directories.

-- Can handle bubbles on any solid grayscale background color.
+- Can handle bubbles on any solid background color.

 - Can also cut out the text from the rest of the image, e.g. to paste it over a colored rendition.